BrooksLabUCSC/flair/README.md

 Outputs the high-confidence isoforms in several formats: (1) `*isoforms.psl`, (2) `*isoforms.gtf`, as well as (3) an `*isoforms.fa` file of isoform sequences.
 Intermediate files are removed, but can be output for debugging purposes by supplying the argument `--keep_intermediate`.

 ### <a name="quantify"></a>flair quantify
 Convenience function to quantifying FLAIR isoform usage across samples using minimap2.
 If isoform quantification in TPM is desired, please use the `--tpm` option.
-If the user prefer [salmon](https://combine-lab.github.io/salmon/getting_started/) to quantify transcripts using their nanopore reads, please specify a path to salmon using `--salmon`.
+If the user prefers [salmon](https://combine-lab.github.io/salmon/getting_started/) to quantify transcripts using their nanopore reads, please specify a path to salmon using `--salmon`.
 For all options run flair-quantify with `--help`.

 **Usage:**
 ```sh